 - Minor school or bus disturbances

-- o Unnecessary bus noise
+- Unnecessary bus noise

-- o Improper boarding/departing bus procedures.
+- Improper boarding/departing bus procedures.

-- o Failure/Refusal to follow directions or commands.
+- Failure/Refusal to follow directions or commands.

-- o Rude, discourteous, or annoying conduct on school grounds and the bus
+- Rude, discourteous, or annoying conduct on school grounds and the bus

 - Littering

-- Tardiness
+- o Tardiness

-- o Discourtesy to another student
+- Discourtesy to another student

-- o Failure/Refusal to do homework.
+- Failure/Refusal to do homework.

-- o Failure/Refusal to obey.
+- Failure/Refusal to obey.

 - o Obscenity, Foul Language, Gestures, and Other Inappropriate Behavior

-- o Improper use of school equipment and/or property
+- Improper use of school equipment and/or property

-- o Failure/Refusal to have necessary supplies for class.
+- Failure/Refusal to have necessary supplies for class.

-- o Misrepresentation Lying
+- Misrepresentation Lying